raphlinus/raphlinus.github.io/_posts/2020-09-09-compositor-is-evil.md

 Even so, things improved.
 By 10.2 (Jaguar) in August 2002, Quartz Extreme did the compositing in the GPU, finally making performance comparable to pre-compositor designs.

 While there have been changes (discussed in some detail below), Quartz Compositor is fundamentally the modern compositor design used today.
 Microsoft Vista adopted a similar design with [DWM], first in Vista, and made non-optional by Windows 8.
 Also, while I consider Aqua the first real [compositor] in the modern sense, there were important predecessors, notably the Amiga.
+Jasper St. Pierre points out that Windows 2000 had a limited compositor, known as ["layered windows"], where certain windows could be redirected offscreen.

 ## Doing more in the compositor